What Is Cheesecake Made Of?

 The primary distinction between baked and no-bake cheesecakes lies in their preparation and the role of certain ingredients:

-- Baked Cheesecake:
+• Baked Cheesecake:

 Baked cheesecakes rely on eggs to create a dense yet creamy texture.
 During baking, the eggs coagulate, giving the filling its structure.
 Baked versions typically include cream cheese, sugar, eggs, and sometimes sour cream or heavy cream for added richness.
-They’re usually baked in a water bath to ensure even heat distribution. - No-Bake Cheesecake:
+They’re usually baked in a water bath to ensure even heat distribution.

 No-bake cheesecakes skip the eggs entirely, relying on gelatin, whipped cream, or cream cheese alone to set the filling.
-These cheesecakes are lighter, mousse-like, and perfect for hot weather when turning on the oven feels like a chore.
+These cheesecakes are lighter and mousse-like, perfect for hot weather when turning on the oven feels like a chore.
 They also allow for more flexibility in experimenting with flavors and textures.

 “The choice between baked and no-bake cheesecake often comes down to preference—rich and dense or light and airy.”